Table data has been updated to reflect additional plantings (14 July 2015)

 Our November 2009 ceremonial planting on Great Portland Street coincided with the launch of the UK’s 35th National Tree Week.
 To mark the occasion, a celebratory tree was planted on the street by The Rt Hon Hilary Benn MP, Secretary of State for the Environment, Food and Rural Affairs; assisted by Tim Rollinson, Director General, Forestry Commission; Alisdair Douglas, Chair of the Board, The Tree Council; Mark Field MP, Cities of London & Westminster; and Julian Maslinski, Chairman, Westminster Tree Trust.

-The Initiative has contributed to the following Marylebone and Fitzrovia streets:
+The Initiative has been active to see trees arrive on the following Marylebone and Fitzrovia streets:

 |Great Titchfield Street||birch||23||2012|